Menu Close

 National Oceanic and Atmospheric Administration/Atlantic, Gulf and Pacific States Marine Fisheries Commissions

-In his capacity as a senior facilitator/mediator with Sacramento State University, Rich Wilson is supporting a steering committee of leaders from NOAA Fisheries, the nation’s Interstate Marine Fisheries Commissions (Atlantic, Gulf and Pacific), and select state resource management agency directors to develop the agenda and subsequently facilitate the 2018 NOAA Fisheries-State Directors meeting.
-The meeting is designed to enhance communication and collaboration among the nation’s top federal and state fishery managers.
-The 2018 meeting will explore the federal budgeting process, offshore aquaculture, potential reauthorization of the Magnuson-Stevens Fishery Conservation and Management Act, climate change impacts on fisheries, and interactions between fisheries and protected marine mammal species.
-Mr. Wilson previously facilitated all elements of the 2014 and 2016 meetings, wherein he helped participants forge consensus on a range of action items that have improved coordination and relationships between state and federal fishery managers.
+Rich Wilson has repeatedly lent support to a steering committee of leaders from NOAA Fisheries, the nation’s Interstate Marine Fisheries Commissions (Atlantic, Gulf and Pacific), and select state resource management agency directors to develop the agendas and facilitation strategies for the 2014, 2016, 2018 and 2022 NOAA Fisheries-State Directors meeting.
+The meetings are designed to enhance communication and collaboration among the nation’s top federal and state fishery managers.
+Across all of these gatherings, Rich has helped participants forge consensus on a wide range of action that, over time, have improved coordination and relationships between state and federal fishery managers.
+Following each meeting, Seatone documents and distributes the meeting summary to all participants.

 Mid-term Evaluation of the Caribbean Marine Biodiversity Program